Titan FTP Server is a solid product, but it’s not the best fit or price point for all organizations.

 Who is it recommended for?

-This is a paid package, so automatically, small businesses will lose interest because they would probably rely on a free FTP server instead.
+This is a paid package, so small businesses could lose interest as they might prefer to rely on a free FTP server instead.
 Mid-sized and large organizations will benefit from all of the security controls in this package.
 Companies that need to comply with data protection standards will be particularly interested.

 Pros: